ZhengZhang008/GrokkingAlgorithms/README.md

 : Factorial of a positive integer (number) is the sum of the multiplication of all the integers smaller than that positive integer.

 ## Chapter 9: Dynamic programming
-- Dynamic programming (动态规划)
+- **Dynamic programming (动态规划)**
-: Dynamic programming is most important to optimize the solutions to the problem in comparison to the recursive approach.
+: Dynamic programming is a computer programming technique where an algorithmic problem is first broken down into sub-problems, the results are saved, and then the sub-problems are optimized to find the overall solution — which usually has to do with finding the maximum and minimum range of the algorithmic query.

 - Feynman algorithm (费曼算法)
 : 1.
 Write down the problem.
 2. Think really hard.
 3. Write down the solution.

 - Levenshtein distance (编辑距离)
-: The Levenshtein distance is a text similarity measure that compares two words and returns a numeric value representing the distance between them.
+: The Levenshtein distance (a.k.a edit distance) is a measure of similarity between two strings.
+It is defined as the minimum number of changes required to convert string a into string b (this is done by inserting, deleting or replacing a character in string a).

 ## Chapter 10: KNN
 - K-nearest neighbours (K最近邻)